-The function of automobile liability insurance coverage is to secure the owner’s legal liability for physical injury or residential or commercial property damage in case of a mishap that is the fault of the owner.
+The function of automobile liability insurance coverage is to secure the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
 It is controlled by specific states, each with its own set of laws.
-The federal government does not oversee this insurance coverage, nor does it need it.
+The federal government does not supervise this insurance coverage, nor does it require it.

-Because of that, laws such as speed limitations, methods of driving, and automobile insurance coverage are made by and implemented by the specific state.
-Each state has its own laws with regard to financial responsibility in case of an at-fault accident.
+Because of that, laws such as speed limitations, approaches of driving, and automobile insurance coverage are made by and implemented by the specific state.
+Each state has its own laws with regard to monetary responsibility in case of an at-fault accident.

-An SR-22 is a file that shows legal evidence of financial responsibility to the state in which a specific resides.
-The need for an SR-22 filing from your insurance company comes from a number of circumstances, among them are the following:
+An SR-22 is a file that reveals legal evidence of monetary responsibility to the state in which a specific resides.
+The need for an SR-22 filing from your insurance company originates from a number of circumstances, among them are the following:

 • Suspended or withdrawed motorists license